Tenancies that cannot be assured

 decision on review or an appeal was finally determined

-Temporary accommodation is assured if the landlord serves notice on the tenant that the tenancy is an assured tenancy.[16]
+It can also be assured or assured shorthold if the landlord serves notice on the tenant that the tenancy is assured or assured shorthold.[17]

 Find out more about homelessness applications.